Occupational Fatality Statistics for 2007

 Every year, North Carolina families receive the tragic news that a beloved spouse, child, parent, or other close friend or family member has been killed in the course of performing work-related duties.
 It is a grim and inescapable reality that leaves those families in tremendous emotional pain and often results in serious financial distress.
 With the loss of companionship and a vital stream of income, it can be difficult to know how to proceed, especially if there are no clear explanations of the circumstances under which the accident occurred.

 If your loved one has been the victim of a fatal work-related incident, then you need an experienced workers’ compensation attorney who can help you obtain the benefits and any other damages that you may be due.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.

 Examining Workplace Fatality Numbers